 On 8 July 2014 the 14 WTO members who comprise the 'Supporters of Environmental Goods Agreement Negotiations' group released a 'Joint Statement Regarding the Launch of the Environmental Goods Agreement Negotiations.'
 The Statement marked the start of negotiations to reach agreement on the goods to be included for tariff elimination.

-Two negotiating rounds have now been held.
+Three negotiating rounds have now been held.
 The first round, from 9-10 July, focused on setting the framework for the negotiations.
 At its conclusion, the parties produced an official statement summarising key outcomes.
 During the second round, from 22-26 September, the parties discussed a possible list of product categories of environmental goods, as well as more detailed discussions on two specific categories, namely air pollution control and solid and hazardous waste management.
 This included an initial information exchange on the types of products that could be included under these two categories.
 The parties also explored ways to build on the APEC list.
 The outcomes of the second round were summarised in a Chair’s statement for the 23 October WTO Committee on Trade and Environment.
+At the Third Round, from 1-5 December, the parties considered the wastewater management and water treatment, environmental remediation and noise and vibration abatement sectors.

 The Department of Foreign Affairs and Trade (DFAT) is inviting submissions (see Departmental media release) as input into these negotiations.
 DFAT is also seeking comments on products Australian industry would like to have covered in the agreement in addition to the 54 items already identified (see above).
 Submissions can be lodged at firstname.lastname@example.org.